Industrious pay for the Lazies’ Luxuries

 So they are poor or what?
 Silicon Valley is home to dozens of the most powerful and money producing and equity heavy companies in the US.
 Where are their tax income for California?
 These are the Googles, Facebooks, Apple, and Twitters that pay no taxes.
 Why?
 Because Democrats have made tax loopholes for them.

 So how does California do it?
 They mooch off of the Federal Government.
-It is indicative of what the Democrat controlled Congress and the Democrat White House has down in all of the Covid relief bills (actually a false concept, because these bills are not relief for Covid, but general mismanagement of the Democrat cities and states).
+It is indicative of what the Democrat controlled Congress and the Democrat White House has down in all the Covid relief bills (actually a false concept, because these bills are not relief for Covid, but general mismanagement of the Democrat cities and states).

-So the short of this is that in places where Republicans are hard working, we pay our taxes, but these taxes go very heavily into prop up Democrat cities and states.
+So the short of this is that in places where Republicans are hard-working, we pay our taxes, but these taxes go very heavily into prop up Democrat cities and states.
 So what does the Democrat government of California do with a sudden $500 million dollar windfall from the relief bill?
 He gives it to illegal aliens and provides health care for them.
-The point is very clear here though.
-They are using money from all tax payers to specifically “buy” voters among the illegal aliens.
-The poor Californians who are legal citizens will get none of this by the way.
+The point is very clear here, though.
+They are using money from all taxpayers to specifically “buy” voters among the illegal aliens.
+The poor Californians who are legal citizens will get none of this, by the way.
 Most are Democrats.
 So why slight your own constituency?
-This is the puzzle of the Democratic party today.
+This is the puzzle of the Democratic Party today.

 The Congress should make a law against giving federal money away to illegals.
-Oh, wait a minute that law has been on the books for a while.
+Oh, wait a minute, that law has been on the books for a while.
 Why doesn’t anybody enforce it then?
 The Democrats are in control, and they are using the breaking of this official law of Congress for their own benefit.

 More Opinions and Editorials